austinpursley/latex-acro-py/latex-py-acro.md

 # Organizing and Combining LaTeX Acronyms/Glossary Entries with Python (glossaries package)
 ## Introduction
+Problem:

-Problem: you use LaTeX for developing your document and you use the [glossaries](https://www.ctan.org/pkg/glossaries) package for defining acronym and glossary entries.
+You use LaTeX for developing your documents and you use the [glossaries](https://www.ctan.org/pkg/glossaries) package for defining acronym and glossary entries.
 You organize the entries into .tex files for each projects, e.g., "Acronyms.tex", "Glossary.tex".
-However, you've ended up with multiple versions of these .tex files from multiple projects and now you need ALL the unique acronyms in one file for a new project.
+However, you've ended up with multiple versions of these .tex files from multiple projects and now you need ALL the unique entries in one file for a new project.
 How do you go about doing that?
 You could manually do this, but that could get tedious if they're are a lot of differences between files.
 Instead, you could use Python to automate the task.
 In addition, the entries can be organized along the way.

 ## Set-up
 Going to use acronyms in this project, but they could also be glossary entries as the glossaries package handles both nearly the same.